icgrp/estream4fccm2021/README.md

 The Tutorial 1 can show you how to run the software ARM cores.
 This tutorial will show you how to modify the FPGA Fabrics.
 1. Open the vivado project under **estream_fccm2021/estream4fccm2021/workspace/vivado_prj/u96_demo**.
+  * from command line: vivado &
+  * Open Project and select `estream_fccm2021/estream4fccm2021/workspace/vivado_prj/u96_demo/u96_demo.xpr`
+  * Open Block Diagram

 ![Image:Vivado Block Diagram for Design](./images/my_design.png)

 2. You can see **my_design** moudle in the block diagram.
-Open the corresponding verilog file, you can see the data is increased by 10.
+Open the corresponding verilog file (under source, select `my_design.v`), you can see the data is increased by 10.
 You can modify the verilog by adding 100.

 ![Image:Verilog Design](./images/add10.png)

 3. Recompile the vivado vivado project.
-You may have some frequency attributes erros.
+You may have some frequency attributes errors (or lack of clock).
-Double click the stream port for **my_design** module, and change the frequency attributes to 300000000.
+ * Double click the stream port for **my_design** module, and change the frequency attributes to 300000000.
+ * Do this for both ports (s_axis and m_axis)

 ![Image:Set Frequency](./images/300M.png)

+4. Run Synthesis.
+   * Ignore error about ACP exluded from addressable master space?

+5. Run Implementation.

+6. Generate Bistream.

-4. After compilation, export the hdf file as below.
+7. After compilation, export the hdf file as below.

 ![Image:Export HDF](./images/export.jpg)